 That may suffice in the early stages of development, but it's far from ideal.

-As soon as we try to test this component or want to get our heroes data from a remote server,
+As soon as you try to test this component or want to get your heroes data from a remote server,

 fix every other use of the